Josephrp/vectara-cli/README.md

 This command creates a basic corpus with the specified ID, name, and description.

-## Indexing a Document
+### Indexing a Document

-To index a document into a corpus, you can use the `index-text` command.
+To index a document into a corpus, you can use the `index-document` command.
 This command allows you to add a text document to the specified corpus, making it searchable within the Vectara platform.

 ### Indexing Text